 Oval slow cookers are known for cooking more evenly, especially when baking desserts.
-Even heat distribution helps us avoid the issue of a mushy middle and burnt sides that can occur in round pots.
+Even heat distribution helps us avoid the mushy middle and burnt sides in round pots.

-Another benefit is the pot-in-pot method, which is easier to execute in larger oval slow cookers, allowing chefs to try new and innovative recipes that require this technique.
+Another benefit is the pot-in-pot method, easier to execute in larger oval slow cookers, allowing chefs to try new and innovative recipes that require this technique.

 Drawbacks of Oval Slow Cookers & Crock Pots

-While oval crock pots have several benefits, they also come with a few drawbacks.
+While oval crock pots have several benefits, they also have some drawbacks.